 Summarized financial information concerning our reportable segments is shown in the following tables.
-On June 1, 2020, we completed our acquisition of F&G. As a result, the year ended December 31, 2021 and the seven months ended December 31, 2020 include our F&G segment.
+On June 1, 2020, we completed our acquisition of F&G. As a result, the year ended December 31, 2020 includes seven months of activity from our F&G segment.